 Cumulus Linux only supports eth0 as the management interface, or eth1, depending on the switch platform) for out-of-band management.
 The Ethernet ports are software-only parts that are not hardware accelerated by

 switchd.
 VLAN subinterfaces, bonds, bridges, and the front panel switch ports are not supported as management interfaces.

 When management VRF is enabled by default in Cumulus Linux so logins to the switch are set into the management VRF context.
 IPv4 and IPv6 networking applications (for example, Ansible, Chef, and

 apt-get) run by an administrator communicate out the management network by default.
 This default context does not impact services run through

 systemd and the

-command, and does not impact commands examining the state of the switch,
+systemctl command, and does not impact commands examining the state of the switch, such as the

 ip command to list links, neighbors, or routes.

 The management VRF configurations in this chapter contain a localhost loopback IP address (127.0.0.1/8 and IPv6 address of ::1/128.
 Management VRF must have an IPv6 address as well as an IPv4 address to work correctly.
 Adding the loopback address to the L3 domain of the management VRF prevents issues with applications that expect the loopback IP address to exist in the VRF, such as NTP.